 I’m on campus just about every day 9-5pm, so just call, email, or Slack me if you want to meet.

 In this course we will plan, write, produce, and stream a live production each week.
-We’ll pitch project ideas, select the ones we are most excited about, and then take on the roles of showrunners, producers, cinematographers, and performers to bring these projects to life on our weekly show.
+We’ll pitch project ideas, select the ones we are most excited about, and then take on the roles of writers, producers, cinematographers, technicians, and performers to bring these projects to life on our weekly show.

-When we aren’t actively working on projects, we will discuss the technology, methods, and culture of live media production and web streaming, with regular guest lectures from experts in the field.
+When we aren’t actively working on projects, we will discuss the technology, methods, and culture of live media production and web streaming.

 In class, we will explore and discuss topics related to web and digital media production.
 The topics will vary depending on the interests and needs of the class, but will potentially include: